 - 76% of Engineering Managers said Focus Time helps their company bring in more revenue

 There are at least two ways to plan your days to use the Pomodoro method while also reaping the rewards of Focus Time.
-First, you could extend your pomos to two hours at a time.
+First, you could set your Pomodoro focus sessions to two hours at a time.
 So, you could work on a task for two hours straight, take a 30-minute break, then start another two-hour chunk.
 This might take some working up to.
 Starting off, you might work in 25-minute chunks.
 Then, you could graduate to 30 minutes straight.
 Next, you work for 45 minutes.
 And so on.

-The other option is to combine Focus Time with the Pomodoro technique by working on one project over multiple consecutive pomos.
-Instead of working for 25 minutes on one task, taking a break, then working on something completely different, you would devote three or four pomodoros to the same task so you’re doing less context switching.
+The other option is to combine Focus Time with the Pomodoro Technique by working on one project over multiple, consecutive Pomodoro sessions.
+Instead of working for 25 minutes on one task, taking a break, then working on something completely different, you would devote three or four pomodoros sessions to the same task so you’re context switching less.
 You could reduce the context switching even more by doing the same thing during each break.

 Kissick ends his article about Pomodoro with an existential reflection that speaks to the power of this technique:

-To get the most out of the Pomodoro technique, try using Clockwise to give you more Focus Time.
-That way you can work on the same project for three or four pomodoros for less context switching and more focus and productivity.
+To get the most out of the Pomodoro Technique, try using Clockwise to give you more Focus Time.
+That way you can work on the same project for three or four pomodoros sessions for less context switching and more focus and productivity.